Cubie87/L2RocketSoftware/data/README.md

 # Flight Data

-The flight data that was recorded during the launch.
+This is the flight data that was recorded.
 Note that the logging electronics were powered on before being placed on the launchpad.
-This was safe, as these electronics were electrically isolated from the pyrotechnic chargers.
+This was safe since these electronics were electrically isolated from the pyrotechnic chargers.

 ## Significant Events